Fadyazmy/doi-blog/content/blog/week-1/index.md

 >1.
 Create milestones to evaluate progress towards your goal.
 Milestones can help break a large goal into digestible chunks, helping you see a clear path forward.

 **The specific, measurable results I will produce by Week 4 are:**
-  - completed wireframe sketches for ThankYouTrees (TYT) homepage
+  - completed user research and wireframe sketches for ThankYouTrees (TYT) homepage
   - get feedback on the homepage

 **The specific, measurable results I will produce by Week 8 are:**